The District’s ambulance service is provided by Santa Clara County Ambulance, which has been Santa Clara County’s 911 ambulance provider since 2011.

-There are more than 50 vehicles serving the county as a whole, with new equipment that has larger passenger compartments than previous vehicles, providing more room for attendants and equipment.
+There are more than 50 vehicles serving the county as a whole, with new equipment that has larger passenger compartments than previous vehicles, providing more room for healthcare providers and equipment.
 A number of externally accessible compartments make full use of all space to hold extra supplies or special equipment required for on-scene use.

 Use of special reflective paint makes the ambulance highly visible at night in the light of headlights.